-In response to the COVID-19 emergency, the federal government distributed billions of dollars in CARES Act relief funding to health care providers, including Medicare-certified home health agencies.
+In response to the COVID-19 emergency, the federal government distributed billions of dollars in CARES Act relief funding to Home Health Agencies, including Medicare-certified home health agencies.

 In some cases, though, the funds are being held up due to the distribution process.
 That’s a costly hold-up for providers, many of which are using the relief funding as a financial lifeline to help mitigate COVID-19 costs and disruption.

 Specifically, buyers that purchased health care companies in January found themselves placed on the backburner.
 In other words, a home health agencies that acquired a competitor in late 2019 may not have gotten CARES Act relief money tied to that business.

 “I have several clients who did not receive those general fund payments,” Randy Glenn, an attorney at Austin, Texas-based law firm Glenn Rogers, told Home Health Care News.
 “They amount to about a half-million dollars on average, from what I’ve seen.”

 In April, the Department of Health and Human Services (HHS) sent a first tranche of CARES Act funds to providers directly based on 2019 Medicare reimbursements.
 The money was wired to the bank accounts associated with the taxpayer identification number (TIN) on record.